-Apple generally refreshes the design of its iPhones every three years, and this cycle will be no different.
-After the iPhone X, iPhone XS, and iPhone 11 had similar designs, the iPhone 12 will represent a shift for the iPhone — and it may even bring back some design elements from the much-loved iPhone 4 series.
+Apple generally refreshes the design of the iPhone every three years, and this cycle will bring some changes.
+After the iPhone X, iPhone XS, and iPhone 11 had similar designs, the iPhone 12 will represent a shift for the iPhone.
+It may even bring back some design elements from the much-loved iPhone 4 series.

 Early rumors pointed at Apple giving the iPhone 12 series a new frame, with a less rounded edge.
 It makes sense — the new iPad Pro has a similar look, and with the iPhone 12, Apple will likely make its lineup a little more unified in that regard.
 The front and the back of the phones will be glass.

-According to many rumors, Apple will actually release four iPhone 12 models — which is one more than the iPhone 11 series offered.
+Apple may release four iPhone 12 models — which is one more than the iPhone 11 series offered.
 There will be a base iPhone 12, a large-screen iPhone 12 Max, a high-powered iPhone 12 Pro, and an even larger iPhone 12 Pro Max.

-The iPhone 12 will reportedly feature a 5.4-inch display, while the iPhone 12 Max and iPhone 12 Pro will have a 6.1-inch display, and the iPhone 12 Pro Max will sport a huge 6.7-inch display.
-For the first time, all displays will be OLED — which should make for deeper black levels, and even have less of an impact on battery life.
-Plenty of data related to the screens has been leaked, including the resolution of each one.
+The iPhone 12 will reportedly feature a 5.4-inch display, while the iPhone 12 Max and iPhone 12 Pro will each have a 6.1-inch display.
+The iPhone 12 Pro Max will sport a huge 6.7-inch display.
+For the first time, all displays will be OLED, which should make for deeper black levels and even have less of an impact on battery life.
+Plenty of data related to the screens has been leaked, including the resolution of each.

-According to rumors, the iPhone 12 may be available in a new navy finish.
-Some schematics have also been leaked, and renders of the device have been created based on those leaks.
+The iPhone 12 may be available in a new navy finish.
+Some schematics have been leaked, and renders of the device have been created based on those leaks.
 Renders made by EverythingApplePro can be seen in the video below.

 Under the hood, the iPhone 12 will feature some upgrades that you would expect — and some you wouldn’t.

-For starters, the iPhone 12 will feature an upgraded A-series processor, likely to be called the Apple A14 Bionic chip.
+The iPhone 12 will feature an upgraded A-series processor, likely to be called the Apple A14 Bionic chip.
 The new chip could be manufactured on TSMC’s cutting-edge 5nm foundry, and reducing the size of the processor pathways from 7nm to 5nm will result in better efficiency and more powerful processing.
 All four models of the iPhone will feature the chip, meaning that you’ll get similar raw performance from the high-end iPhone 12 Pro Max and the more budget-minded standard iPhone 12.

-The models will likely have slightly different amounts of RAM, with rumors pointing to the standard iPhone 12 models getting 4GB and the iPhone 12 Pro getting 6GB.
+The models will likely have slightly different amounts of RAM, with rumors pointing to the standard iPhone 12 model getting 4GB and the iPhone 12 Pro getting 6GB.
 Apple may also double the storage of the base model, giving bargain hunters 128GB of storage instead of 64GB.
 The Pro models will top out at 512GB, just like the current devices.

-The display will get an upgrade too.
+The display will get an upgrade, too.
 According to EverythingApplePro, Apple will be including a 120Hz ProMotion display in the iPhone 12 Pro and iPhone 12 Pro Max.
 This should make for smoother animations and a more responsive feel.
-The iPad Pro features a ProMotion LCD display, so it wouldn’t be totally surprising for Apple to move to a higher refresh rate on the iPhone too.
-It’s unlikely that the standard iPhone 12 models will get the faster refresh rate.
+The iPad Pro features a ProMotion LCD display, so it wouldn’t be surprising for Apple to move to a higher refresh rate on the iPhone, too.
+It’s unlikely the standard iPhone 12 models will get the faster refresh rate.

 As you would expect from a new iPhone, Apple will likely include major new features in the iPhone 12 series phones.

 For starters, the camera array will be different in the iPhone 12.
 The phones will likely sport a square camera bump like that on the iPhone 11 series.
-Rumors suggest that the iPhone 12 Pro devices will also have a lidar sensor for augmented reality, similar to that in the iPad Pro.
+Rumors suggest that the iPhone 12 Pro devices will also have a lidar sensor for augmented reality (AR), similar to that in the iPad Pro.
 We’ll have to wait and see if Apple ships software experiences that leverage the lidar sensor, considering third-party support hasn’t been as robust as Apple might have hoped.
 Rumors also point to a more advanced stabilizer for the image sensors, which could mean help for shaky hands when using the wide-angle lens.